Reply 1988: 10th anniversary

 To commemorate the series' 10th anniversary, 15 cast members including Lee Hye-ri, Park Bo-gum, Go Kung-pyo, and Lee Dong-hwi as well as Reply series director Shin Won-ho and writer Lee Woo-jung participated in a reunion variety show in Gangwon Province in October 2025.
-It was helmed by director-producer Na Yeong-seok and will be aired on TvN at a later date.
+It was directed by Na Yeong-seok and Shin Gun-joon, and was broadcast on TvN starting December 19, 2025 for a total of three episodes.